 The Premium intraocular lens will provide focus at all distances (multifocal IOL), correct astigmatism (toric IOL) or do both (multifocal toric).
 There will be an extra charge for this lens.
-Please read the leaflet on premium intraocular lenses for more information.
+Please refer to Premium IOL page for more information.

 What does the operation involve?

 What happens after the operation?